DARMA-tasking/LB-analysis-framework/README.md

 #### Usage

 These commands assume that LBAF was installed as a package.
-If you are running from source, you will need to replace the run command as noted above.
+When running from source, replace the run command as noted above.

 For single file: